rderooy/dosbox-x-wiki/Guide:DOS-Installation-in-DOSBox‐X.md

-# PC-DOS and MS-DOS Installation Guide
+# PC DOS and MS-DOS Installation Guide

-This guide explains how to boot regular IBM PC-DOS or Microsoft MS-DOS in DOSBox-X, including creating hard disk images.
+This guide explains how to boot regular IBM PC DOS or Microsoft MS-DOS in DOSBox-X, including creating hard disk images.

 Before going through this guide, consider if you really need this as the integrated DOS functionality in DOSBox-X is more convenient for typical use-cases.
 Booting regular DOS is normally not necessary to run DOS applications such as games, or even Windows version up to 3.11 in DOSBox-X. And even if you have a application that requires a specific DOS version, you can change the reported version of the integrated DOS in DOSBox-X. There are two ways to change the DOS version:
 1. There is a setting "ver" under the [dos] section in dosbox.conf (or from the DOSBox-X Configuration GUI).
 For example, setting "ver = 7.10" will cause DOSBox-X to set the initial DOS version as 7.10, instead of the default 5.00.
 Note that LFN (long filename) support will be enabled when the initial version is set to 7.0 or higher.